kironono/stare/README.md

 ## License

-`stare` is distributed under the terms of both the MIT license.
+`stare` is distributed under the terms of the MIT license.

 See the [LICENSE](LICENSE) files in this repository for more information.